-For players looking to improve their hops, the Hurdle Hop is a drill that can help give a boost to your vertical jump.
+For players looking to improve their hops, the Hurdle Hop can help give a boost to your vertical jump.

 The drill is set up with several hurdles spaced evenly apart.
 To complete the hurdle hop drill, run through the following steps:

 - Move between the hurdles, striding as far as you can

 - Jump as high as you can over the hurdles

 While many similar drills consist of players simply hopping over the hurdles, this exercise adds a new twist to it.

 “Striding out as far as we can works on what’s called our penultimate step,”says Performance Enhancement Specialist Paul Fabritz, who trains professional basketball players.
 “That’s the second-to-last step before the vertical jump.
 And here’s the thing, if you look at any great jumper… you are going to notice they have a very long penultimate step.”

 Having a long penultimate step is a crucial piece of adding height to your jump.